eclipse/eclipsefuro/docs/furo/content/_index.md

 Furo comes with proto as default output, but is not limited to proto.
 With furoc you can write your own output formats.
 <--->
 ## Configurable Flows
-The commands of furo can be configured as **flows** (chain of commands).
+The commands of Furo can be configured as **flows** (chain of commands).
 You can also add your custom commands and add them at any point to your flow.

 **furo run build**